Careers360 Logo

 Solved Examples Based on Adiabatic Process

-Example 1: The work of 146 kJ is performed in order to compress one kilomole of gas adiabatically and in this process, the temperature of the gas increases by 7∘C. The gas is (R=8.3 J mol−1 K−1)
+Example 1: The work of 146 kJ is performed to compress one kilomole of gas adiabatically and in this process, the temperature of the gas increases by 7∘C. The gas is (R=8.3 J mol−1 K−1)

 1) monoatomic